ChrisBAshton/secretary/README.md

 This is the PHP callback which should be a function that takes two parameters: `$options` and `$postID`.

 `$options` is an array of options as per the YAML config you've asked the user to describe.
-In the example above,it would look like this:
+In the example above, it would look like this:

 ```php
 array(